 4. Compatibility & Standards

-If you’re concerned about the compatibility and standards of the codeigniter then its recommended to use PHP 5.6 or newer version, but basically it will be compatible from PHP 5.3.7 onwards.
-Additionally, do not use PHP functions if it requires to install other third party libraries unless its mandatory.
+If you’re concerned about the compatibility and standards of the Codeigniter then its recommended to use PHP 5.6 or newer version, but basically it will be compatible from PHP 5.3.7 onwards.
+Additionally, do not use PHP functions if it requires to install other third party libraries unless it’s mandatory.
 Ensure that each and every request comes of CodeIgniter reaches only via index.php. and also ensure to follow MVC Standard development pattern to make the application reliable.
-The below image will you the over all process of MVC pattern.
+The below image will you the overall process of the MVC pattern.

 5. Autoload Configuration